• 0161 696 6178

 • Substandard work completed by or poor quality materials used by contractors

-How do you resolve a residential building dispute?
+How do you resolve a building dispute?

 There are several different tools and processes that can be used if you’re involved in a dispute with a contractor.
 These are mediation, adjudication, arbitration, expert determination and court proceedings (in that order).
 Take expert legal advice if you cannot resolve the dispute by speaking to the other party involved.